Wabinab/Xenoblade-Chronicles-3-The-Book/src/09_new_journey.md

 Lanz prompted: "Aw, what're you moaning about now?"

-He snided back, pushing his glasses up (again!!!)
+He returned a snide remark, pushing his glasses up (again!!!)
 "Let's drop it.
 I don't want us bickering this early.
 Especially... not now we seem to be sharing a common destiny.
 We happy few."
 As if to not look at their reaction, he turned his back towards them.

 Sena replied in a lighter tone, but serious, "If I didn't know better...
 I'd say you were trying to get us all worked up!"